73 fun facts about Israel

 - The oldest-ever cave tool, dating back 350,000 years, was found in Israel.

-- In a tech first, Israeli scientists made a robot hear using a dead locust’s ear.
+- In a tech first, Israeli scientists made a robot using a dead locust’s ear to hear.

 - In Israel, people are taught from an early age to turn off the tap while they brush their teeth, to save precious water.